 Our role is to be impartial and neutral, with our mediation services, with no decision-making power.
 Our role is to assist the communication of the parties, encourage understanding, and focus the parties on their individual and common interests.
 We work with the parties to explore their interests, options, make decisions, and reach their own voluntary solutions.

-Should the parties reach a voluntary resolution on some or all issues, they will receive a Mediation Summary.
+Should the parties reach a voluntary resolution on some or all issues, they can receive a Mediation Summary.
 The Mediation Summary is non-binding, and the parties will be encouraged to obtain Independent Legal Advice, and financial or other advice regarding their rights and obligations.
 If the parties agree, the Mediation Summary can be made into a Court Order or can be used by a lawyer to prepare a formal agreement.
 This would be discussed more during the Mediation.

 2. Generally, we would conduct a pre-mediation meeting with each party.

-4. The parties will be provided a copy of the confidential Mediation Summary and would be encouraged to obtain independent legal advice.
+4. The parties will be provided a copy of the confidential Mediation Summary and would be encouraged to obtain Independent Legal Advice.
 The parties then, should they wish, could use the Mediation Summary as a basis to draft a legal agreement or court order.

 To find out about Parmar Law's mediation services and other areas of practise please visit the OUR SERVICES page.